 This is where emergency responders are most at risk.
 States have different laws on how to drive around emergency vehicles that are stopped with lights flashing.
 The gist is basically the same, move over and get away from the emergency personnel.
 When it’s safe to move over, slow down and pass with a lot of caution.

 When following an emergency vehicle with flashing lights you should typically stay about 300-500 feet behind it.
-It is always dangerous to tailgate an emergency vehicle.
+It is dangerous to tailgate an emergency vehicle.

 An emergency responder’s job is no where near easy.
 Understanding how to share the road with police cars, fire trucks, and ambulances helps everyone stay safe on the road.